Dazzed/bm/scratch.md

 -If I fill out the form to enroll a user, verify my email, login, go to settings, logout, go to the enroll flow again, all of my information is still present
+Needs to reset all registration data on succesful submit DONE

 -in the sign on form when nothing is entered the placeholder text should be grey

 -in the deposit flow from settings and login the final screen says “thank you you’ve now withdrawn 300$” there should be a specific screen for deposit and it should display the correct value (not always 300)